ngzube/accrete/README.md

 PROJECT FLOW:

 ## Master run file
-**run1:** CSH script that can run the following:
+**run:** CSH script that can run the following (all can also be run individually):
-- convert.py
-- mkinput.py
-- accrete5e_for_nick.f
+- convert.py: using Jacobson output files, re-style them in O'Brien format to work with accrete5e.f
+- Move these new files to a directory, Jac_output/
+- accrete5e_for_nick.f: Compile the main Hf/W program by Francis Nimmo
+- Loop over all runs, checking which particles to follow with the file followlist.txt, then running mkinput.py to set environment variables for each run, then running accrete5e.exe on each
-- script that stores input and output data files in a time-labeled folder
+- store input and output data files in a time-labeled directory within data/
+- datagrabber.py: to compile lists of mass, semi-major axis, and epsilon for all surviving particles in each runtype
+- accplot.py: create various plots of the acquired data

 ## Input files   <===
 **output.dat:** list of initial conditions and collisions of objects.
 Read by main program.
-O'Brien format.
+Requires Raymond or O'Brien format.

-- Particle # - iprovenance - semi-major? - mass - y partition fraction - eccentricity - time till ejection
+- Particle # - iprovenance - semi-major - mass - y partition fraction - eccentricity - time till ejection
 - stored in arrays: NDUM,IPROV,AN,XM,YPART,ECC,TEJ
 - *Note: YPART is usually set constant by our program*
 - Time of collision - ID 1 - Mass 1- ID 2 - Mass 2 - semi-major axis - eccentricity
 - TCOL-ICT1-XMT1-ICT2-XMT2-AN-ECC

-**mkinput.py:** Python script creates a window to allow user to set variable defaults for accrere4.inp
+**mkinput.py:** Python script can create a window to allow user to set variable defaults for accrere4.inp.
+Can also be run automatically without input, relying on default values set at top of code.

-**makeinput.m :** redundant version of mkinput.py, written in Matlab
+**datagrabber.py:** Python script to search for finished output files and compile lists of surviving particles, their mass, semi-major axis, dEpsilon, ID, and Run#.

 ## Main Program
 **accrete5e_for_nick.f** (Fortran77)